ysmei97/ysmei97.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in Electrical Engineering, The George Washington University, 2024 (expected)
+* B.E. in Automation, Huazhong University of Science and Technology (HUST), 2019

 Work experience
 ======